 International Mobile Telecommunications IMT-2030

 The development of the VHF Data Exchange System (VDES).

+The development of the digital Navigational Data System (NAVDAT)

+The development of maritime VHF digital voice communications

 Developments in Maritime Communications

 The maritime domain uses radio communication to support safe navigation, efficient operations, and commercial aspects (commerce and public correspondence).
 Because many of these technologies have been developed with a single application in mind, vessels need to carry many different types of communications equipment, to be able to receive relevant data.